 Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent.

-Who comply with the HA's eight hour per month community service requirements.
+Who comply with the HA's eight hour per month community service requirements (if applicable).

+The PHA will not enforce the asset limitation(s) above at Interim/Annual reexamination.
+The PHA will still calculate net family assets in the manner required by HUD.

+Who is not an over-income family (See section XII).

 Reexaminations:

 Regular (Annual) reexaminations: